BG is a little over two and a half years old now (hold me) and it is such an intense age.

 BG also likes to roar (thank you Baby Jaguar) and she does it at some less than desirable times.
 The other day, she turned to the teenage boy behind us in line at the store and let out this growl that she was clearly proud of.
 The boy, clearly taken aback, just looked back at her puzzled, and then smiled.

-"You make a pretty good lion"
+"You make a pretty good lion" he told her.

 "No. I'm a jaguar.
 A baby jaguar." she piped back.

-"Well you make an awesome baby jaguar"
+"Well you make an awesome baby jaguar" he told her and smiled.

 I smiled at the boy and tried to give him one of those looks, you know, the ones that say "she's two, I'm sorry", but I couldn't.
 Because he wasn't looking at us anymore.
 He was looking around at everything else in the store as if he hadn't been growled at just two seconds before.